hypersign-protocol/hypersign-kyc-contracts/README.md

 - [ ] Work on all edge cases of smart contract
 - [ ] Contract optimization; see how we can impvoe gas fee,
 - [ ] Check for any security loopholes
+- [ ] Verify if the user has actually done the minitng by calling the contract in the `verify()` of `SbtMintService` service
+- [ ] The widget URL should be signed and then sent given to the user for security purposess

 ## Resources